SmartekWorks/smartekworks.github.io/swat/ref_sys_operation.md

 Operation - API Call
 ---

 During a scenario you can call a web service to execute an extended operation such as DB access and file manipulation.
-You need build an agent server with your extended operation conforming the [Agent API specification](ref_agent_api.md) specification.
+You need build an agent server with your extended operation conforming to the [Agent API specification](ref_agent_api.md) specification.
 Please refer to [DB Access and File Manipulation](article_api_call.md) for details.

 ##### Parameters